tegan-lamoureux/ogx-cloud/README.md

 Garbage lol.
 It connects to a remote FTP server and lists the files / directories.
 Renders a static background, and can draw text.
 Development is ongoing.

 ## What technologies does it use?
-Built with [NXDK](https://github.com/XboxDev/nxdk), and a forked (and modified + extended) version of a lightweight FTP client built for LWIP.
+[NXDK](https://github.com/XboxDev/nxdk), and a forked (and modified + extended) version of a lightweight FTP client built for LWIP.

 See: https://github.com/gezedo/lwftp and relevant copyright notices in the library headers.